jasoneveleth/hdcms-c/README.md

 * align malloc and realloc
 * cache a 9000 `vec_arange` and reuse it, or make one even bigger and just make the lenght of the vector stop before the end
+* don't use a temp matrix in `bin_stat_1D`, rather, recode the standard deviation and mean from scratch on an array of vectors, or make the `spec_vec` function take in an answer array and fill that out rather than allocating separate one

 ## BLAS